-We then consider the round complexity of fully secure DKG in the honest-majority setting.
-On the negative side, we show in Section 4 the impossibility of one-round, statistically unbiased DKG, i.e., where the distribution of the public key is statistically close to uniform in an honest execution.
-Our impossibility result (1) holds even when there is only a single corrupted party; (2) holds regardless of any prior setup or idealized models (like the random-oracle model) used; and (3) gives quantitative bounds on the statistical bias of any one-round DKG protocol.
-To the best of our knowledge, the impossibility result does not follow from prior work; in particular, existing lower bounds on the round complexity of MPC with guaranteed output delivery [24, 29, 48, 28, 18] take advantage of the fact that honest parties have input, and do not seem to extend to the case of no-input functionalities like DKG.
+key is close to uniformly distributed regardless of adversarial behavior.
+Our impossibility result (1) holds even for non-robust DKG protocols, and even when there is only a single corrupted party; (2) rules out one-round protocols regardless of any prior setup or idealized models (like the random-oracle model) used; and (3) gives quantitative bounds on the inherent bias of any one-round DKG protocol.
+To the best of our knowledge, the impossibility result does not follow from prior work; in particular, existing lower bounds on the round complexity of MPC with guaranteed output delivery [20, 25, 44, 24, 14] take advantage of the fact that honest parties have input, and do not seem to extend to the case of no-input functionalities like DKG.

-On the positive side, we show several constructions of round-optimal fully secure DKG protocols that offer tradeoffs in terms of their computational efficiency, necessary setup, and cryptographic assumptions (cf. Table 1):
+On the positive side, we show several constructions of round-optimal fully secure DKG protocols that offer tradeoffs in terms of their computational efficiency, necessary setup, and cryptographic assumptions (cf. Figure 1):

-- 1. In Section 5, we show a framework for constructing 2-round, fully secure DKG protocols assuming a CRS and a PKI.
+- 1. In Section 5, we show a framework for constructing 2-round, fully secure DKG protocols assuming a PKI and a CRS.
 Although the same round complexity could be obtained using prior work on generic MPC, our framework uses weaker cryptographic assumptions and can lead to more-efficient constructions.
 In particular, we propose a reasonably efficient instantiation of our framework based on the El Gamal and Paillier encryption schemes in the random-oracle model. - 2.
 In Section 6, we show a 2-round, fully secure DKG protocol based on a CRS alone.
 This is particularly interesting since, to the best of our knowledge, such a result does not follow from existing results on generic MPC.
-One drawback of this construction is that, for n > 6, it relies on multiparty non-interactive key exchange (NIKE), something currently known to exist only based on strong assumptions.2 (We refer to Koppula et al. [44] for a survey of known results.)
+One drawback of this construction is that, for n > 6, it relies on multiparty non-interactive key exchange (MP-NIKE), something currently known to exist only based on strong assumptions.2 (We refer to Koppula et al. [40] for a survey of known results.)
 It also has $O(\binom{n}{t})$ complexity, and thus technically only solves the problem for a constant number of parties.
 As such, we view this result as primarily demonstrating the difficulty of proving impossibility of 2-round fully secure DKG in the CRS model.

-2 For n=3,4 the standard decisional Diffie-Hellman assumption suffices, and when n=5,6 the decisional bilinear Diffie-Hellman assumption can be used.
+$^{^2}$ For n=3,4 the standard decisional Diffie-Hellman assumption suffices, and when n=5,6 the decisional bilinear Diffie-Hellman assumption can be used.

-- 3. We show in Section 7 a fully secure protocol in the random-oracle model (ROM) with the following property: After one round of preprocessing (run by the parties themselves), the parties can generate an unbounded number of keys via repeated invocations of a 2-round protocol.3 A simple modification of the protocol can also be proven adaptively secure.
-This approach relies on combinatorial techniques from pseudorandom secret sharing [16], and is extremely efficient for small values of n typically used in practice even though its asymptotic complexity is $O(\binom{n}{t})$.
+- 4 Jonathan Katz - 3.
+We show in Section 7 a fully secure protocol in the random-oracle model (ROM) with the following property: After one round of preprocessing (run by the parties themselves), the parties can generate an unbounded number of keys via repeated invocations of a 2-round protocol.3 A simple modification of the protocol can also be proven adaptively secure.
+This approach relies on combinatorial techniques from pseudorandom secret sharing [12], and is extremely efficient for small values of n typically used in practice even though its asymptotic complexity is $O(\binom{n}{t})$.
 We thus believe this protocol is a competitive choice for many real-world applications of DKG. - 4.
 Finally, and somewhat surprisingly given our impossibility result, we show in Section 8 a fully secure DKG protocol that requires only a single round.
-This protocol does not violate the impossibility result claimed earlier since it is not statistically unbiased.
-This may itself seem surprising, as the ideal functionality used to define fully secure DKG is statistically unbiased (as it chooses a uniform public key).
-There is no contradiction since this protocol generates a pseudorandom (i.e., computationally unbiased) public key.
+This protocol does not violate the impossibility result claimed earlier since it is not unbiased.
+This may itself seem surprising, as the ideal functionality used to define fully secure DKG is unbiased (since it chooses a uniform public key).
+There is no contradiction since this protocol generates a pseudorandom (rather than a truly random) public key, and is thus not unbiased.